cchitsiang/awesome-stars/README.md

 - [JudyaiLab/ai-night-shift](https://github.com/JudyaiLab/ai-night-shift) - Multi-agent autonomous framework — let your AI work while you sleep 🌙
 - [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework & software development methodology that works.
 - [buildermethods/agent-os](https://github.com/buildermethods/agent-os) - Agent OS is a system for injecting your codebase standards and writing better specs for spec-driven development.
-- [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management system for Claude Code using GitHub Issues and Git worktrees for parallel agent execution.
+- [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management skill system for Agents that uses GitHub Issues and Git worktrees for parallel agent execution.
 - [Myzel394/zsh-copilot](https://github.com/Myzel394/zsh-copilot) - 🧠 The Copilot that lives in your shell.
 Type in your thoughts, press ^Z and let the AI do it's magic ✨
 - [agarrharr/awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps
 - [johanhaleby/kubetail](https://github.com/johanhaleby/kubetail) - Bash script to tail Kubernetes logs from multiple pods at the same time